djarecka/test_presentation_container/presentation.md

 &nbsp;

-- ### isolate the computing environment
+- ### Isolate the computing environments

 &nbsp;

-- ### provide a mechanism to encapsulate environments in a self-contained unit that can run anywhere.
+- ### Provide a mechanism to encapsulate environments in a self-contained unit that can run anywhere

 ---